AndriiBanduliak/Softseve_2023-2024/PYTHON PRACTICAL/tasks/README.md

 ### Solution

 To solve the above-described problem, we would like to use the Facade Method.
 It will help us to hide or abstract the complexities of the subsystems as follows

+## Task 41

+Imagine we are studying an organizational structure which consists of General Managers, Managers, and Developers.
+A General Manager may have many Managers working under him and a Manager may have many developers under him.
+Suppose, you have to determine the total salary of all the employees.

+### Solution

+One of the best solutions to the above-described problem is using the Composite Method by working with a common interface that declares a method for calculating the total salary.